RK-41/LeetCode/README.md

 # LeetCode
-This repository contains my solutions to various LeetCode DSA problems
+This repository contains solutions to various LeetCode DSA problems